spacetelescope/hstcal/INSTALL.md

 ## build.cfg file

-Shell arguments passed to `configure` (or `./waf configure`) may be issued via `build.cfg`.
+Shell arguments normally passed to `./waf configure` may be issued via `build.cfg`.
 This configuration file may contain any arguments accepted by `./waf configure`.
 An example is given in the `build.cfg.example` file.

 # Notes for developers